Like Water for Chocolate (film): Plot

 Many years later, Esperanza marries Doctor Brown's son.
-It is revealed through gossip that Tita stayed on the ranch to fight for Esperanza's right to marry and Pedro woke up to find Rosaura dead from an unknown gastro-intestinal illness, releasing Esperanza from the family tradition.

-Pedro tells Tita that, with Esperanza married off, they can rekindle their romance.
-After the wedding they both go to the guest house to make love.
+Through gossip, Tita is revealed to have stayed on the ranch to fight for Esperanza's right to marry, and Pedro woke up to find Rosaura dead from an unknown gastrointestinal illness, releasing Esperanza from the family tradition.
+Pedro tells Tita that with Esperanza married off, they can rekindle their romance.
+After the wedding, they go to the guest house to make love.
 While having sex, Pedro has a heart attack and dies.
-Devastated, Tita commits suicide by swallowing matches, causing her body to spontaneously combust and the room to catch on fire, which spreads throughout the entire property.
+Devastated, Tita commits suicide by swallowing matches, causing her body to spontaneously combust and the room to catch fire, which spreads throughout the entire property.

-The young woman narrating the whole story reveals that she is the daughter of Esperanza.
-She reveals that when Esperanza returned home from her honeymoon to find the property burned to ashes, she discovered Tita's cook book, which she kept and passed down to her daughter.
+The young woman narrating the whole story reveals that she is the daughter of Esperanza, and when Esperanza returned home from her honeymoon to find the property burned to ashes, she discovered Tita's cookbook, which she kept and passed down to her daughter.